cbrown3010/EspernatoTranslator/README.md

+# Esperanto Translator
-# A translator program written for use on the Raspberry Pi, works by utilizing different Google APIs, written in Python.
+A translator program written for use on the Raspberry Pi, works by utilizing different Google APIs, written in Python.

 Several requirements are needed to execute the program